francesctr4/WeBallin-Pinball/README.md

 ## Development Diary

-In this section we will explain all the problems we have faced while we were developing the game and how we have solved them:
+In this section we will explain the development of the game and all the problems we have faced while we were doing it and how we have solved them:

 ### Development